jestjs/jest/docs/TestingAsyncCode.md

 The most common asynchronous pattern is callbacks.

 For example, let's say that you have a `fetchData(callback)` function that fetches some data and calls `callback(data)` when it is complete.
-You want to test that this returned data is just the string `"peanut butter"`.
+You want to test that this returned data is just the string `'peanut butter'`.

 By default, Jest tests complete once they reach the end of their execution.
 That means this test will *not* work as intended: